mmontag/chip-player-js/README.md

 ##### Cirrus Retro
 https://github.com/multimediamike/cirrusretro-players

 Cirrusretro is an updated version of SaltyGME compiled with Emscripten.
+Self-hosted file archive.

 ##### Chipmachine
 http://sasq64.github.io/chipmachine/

 Chipmachine is a multiplatform player supporting an enormous number of formats.
 Downloads music from an impressive variety of [external sources](https://github.com/sasq64/chipmachine/blob/master/lua/db.lua).
+Most of these come from HTTP sources without CORS headers, not feasible for direct playback.

 ##### Audio Overload
 https://www.bannister.org/software/ao.htm